Comprehensive Guide Course

 Group Dynamics

-*Please note that this session is different in the New Zealand Comprehensive Guide Course.
+Please note: this session is delivered differently on the New Zealand Comprehensive Guide Course.

 Personal well-being on board the ship